 Students eleven (11) years old and younger will not be subject to arrest unless they have committed one of the enumerated crimes listed in the memorandum of understanding.
-Parents or guardians of victims and suspects should be contacted immediately about their child's involvemant and attempts to contact parents should be documented.
+Parents or guardians of victims and suspects should be contacted immediately about their child's involvement and attempts to contact parents should be documented.

-LAB also has a memorandum of understanding regarding the Diversion Program with the Philadelphia Police department.
+with the Philadelphia Police department.
 This program permits PPD to offer alternatives to arrest and criminal prosecution, such as social service supports.
 The Diversion Program allows the Philadelphia Police Department to divert a student from arrest if that student has committed a non-violent offense in school and has no prior arrests.
 In those cases, the student will receive services from the Department of Human Services.